Fionn mac Cumhaill

-A 20th-century British book illustration by Stephen Reid of "Finn McCool" meeting his father's old companions in the forests of Connacht.

-Fionn mac Cumhaill, (Note: /ˈfɪn məˈkuːl/ FIN-_-mə-KOOL; /ga-x-ulster/ /ga-IE-C/ /ga-IE-M/; Scottish Gaelic: /gd/; Old and Find or Finn mac Cumail or mac Umaill.) - alternatively spelled Finn mac Cumhaill - sometimes anglicised Finn McCool or MacCool, is a hero in Irish mythology, as well as in later Scottish and Manx folklore.
+Fionn mac Cumhaill (Note: /ˈfɪn məˈkuːl/ FIN-_-mə-KOOL; /ga-x-ulster/ /ga-IE-C/ /ga-IE-M/; Scottish Gaelic: /gd/; Old and Find or Finn mac Cumail or mac Umaill.) (alternatively spelled Finn mac Cumhaill), sometimes anglicised Finn McCool or MacCool, is a hero in Irish mythology, as well as in later Scottish and Manx folklore.
 He is the leader of the Fianna bands of young roving hunter-warriors, as well as being a seer and poet.
 He is said to have a magic thumb that bestows him with great wisdom.
 He is often depicted hunting with his hounds Bran and Sceólang, and fighting with his spear and sword.
-The tales of Fionn and his fiann form the Fianna Cycle or Fenian Cycle (an Fhiannaíocht), much of it narrated by Fionn's son, the poet Oisín.
+The tales of Fionn and his fiann form the Fianna Cycle or Fenian Cycle (an Fhiannaíocht), much of it narrated by Fionn's son, the poet Oisín; it has become the most important part of the c.
+12th-century narrative Acallam na Senórach, and has also been told in other ancient Irish texts.